dlg1206/graven/src/graven/readme.md

                         Set log level (Default: INFO) (['INFO', 'DEBUG', 'ERROR'])
   -s, --silent          Run in silent mode
-  -u, --update          Download jar and scan even if already in the database

 Input Options:
   Only one flag is permitted